 It is true, however, that how the blade is sharpened toward the toe area is suggestive of the control or lack thereof taken by the sharpener when grinding along the critical length of the blade.
 There should be no re-curve of the blade's rocker or profile between points B and C which is the blade's critical area; no flat spot in this area.

-Custom Edge has factory trained figure skate technicians on hand that will provide you with the best possible skate sharpening around.
-With 30+ years of combined experience, trained by the industry's best, why would you want to trust your skates to anyone else.
+Custom Edge has the only trained figure skate technicians on hand that will provide you with the best possible skate sharpening around.
+With 24+ years of experience, trained by the industry's best, why would you want to trust your skates to anyone else.